Azure/azure-functions-redis-extension/README.md

 ## Connection Types
 There are three types of connections that are allowed from an Azure Functions instane to a Redis Cache.
-In the appsettings, this is how to configure each of the following types of client authentication, assuming the `ConnectionStringSetting` was set to `"Redis"` in the function.
+In the appsettings, this is how to configure each of the following types of client authentication, assuming the `Connection` was set to `"Redis"` in the function.
 1. Connection String
     ```json
     "Redis": "<cacheName>.redis.cache.windows.net:6380,password=..."